 The best tips for saving on your international transfers are those listed above.

 - Shop around.
 Find the best rates for you.

-- If you’re sending small amounts of money that don’t need to get there quickly, don’t use transfers at all.
+- If you’re sending small amounts of money that don’t need to get there quickly, don’t use international wire transfers at all.